ksaadDE/GTK4PythonExamples/Dialog.md

  # Dialog Boxes
- The thing is self-explanatory aslong you don't try to use ResponseTypes to catch a ResponseCode or input after closing the InputBox.
-If you want to use ResponseTypes you have two options.
+ The thing is self-explanatory aslong you don't try to use ResponseTypes.
+For example, to catch input after closing the MessageBox.
+If you want to use ResponseTypes you have overall two options.

  ![Animation Msg Box](anim_msg_box.gif)